CMM-22/a2/README.md

 Oops!
 The base of the robot is not moving at all!
 Well, a robot trotting in place is already adorable enough, but this is not what we really want.
 We want to make the robot follow our input command.

-Let's see what is happening here.
+Let's see what happens here.
 Although I'm giving 0.3 m/s forward speed command, the target trajectories (red for base, white for feet) are not updated accordingly.
 With a correct implementation, the trajectory should look like this:

 ![figure: base trajectory](imgs/basetrajectory.png)